case study

 Integrations, performance, and search visibility

 Several custom integrations were implemented to support the underlying business logic.
-These were planned early to ensure they felt native to the site experience rather than bolted on later.
+These were planned and developed in a way that made them feel native to the site experience rather than separate add-ons.

-Performance and responsiveness were treated as foundational requirements, especially given the size of the site and the amount of dynamic content.
-SEO considerations were integrated from the start, influencing page templates, heading structure, internal linking, and CMS fields.
+Performance and responsiveness were treated as core parts of the build, especially given the size of the site and the amount of dynamic content.
+SEO considerations were also reflected in the Webflow structure, including page templates, heading hierarchy, internal linking, and CMS fields.
 This was particularly important for location-based discoverability and long-term organic growth.

 Client